hylimo/hylimo/website/docs/sequence.md

 A `frame` is a rectangle containing a section of the diagram, optionally with a text naming it and a subtext for further explanation.\
 To declare a frame, you provide a callback function that contains the interactions within the frame.\
-The frame automatically determines its height based on the current position after the callback executes.\
+The frame automatically determines its height based on the current position after the callback executes.
-You must also specify the left and right participants to determine the frame's width.

-Additionally, there are a couple of optional attributes:
+The frame also **automatically determines its width** by detecting which participants are used within it (through activations, messages, subframes, etc.).\
+You can optionally override this by explicitly specifying `left` and `right` participants.

-- `text`: the small text in the upper-left corner of the frame describing the type of frame, i.e. `if`, `loop`, or whatever else you want
+The first parameter is the text to display in the upper-left corner (e.g., `if`, `loop`, `while`).\
+The second parameter is a callback function containing the frame's content.

+Additionally, there are several optional parameters:

-- `subtext`: Additional text next to the categorisation, i.e. a condition for the conditional or loop
+- `subtext`: Additional text next to the main text, i.e. a condition for an if or while
-- `hasIcon`: Overrides if the border on the upper-left is shown.
-By default, it is `false` if `text` hasn't been set, and `true` if it is set
-- `topAt`/`topAfter`: Control the starting y position of the frame
+- `at`/`after`: Control the starting y position of the frame
+- `left`/`right`: Manually specify the participants marking the left and right borders.
+If omitted, the frame automatically detects the leftmost and rightmost participants used within it
+- `marginLeft`: Left margin in pixels.
+Defaults to `frameMarginX`
+- `marginRight`: Right margin in pixels.
+Defaults to `frameMarginX`
-- `margin`: Sets the margin in pixels to all sides
+- `marginBottom`: Bottom margin in pixels.
+Defaults to `frameMarginBottom`
-- `margin(X,Y)`: Sets the margin in pixels on both sides of this axis.
-Overrides `margin`.
-- `margin(Top,Left,Bottom,Right)`: Sets the margin in pixels individually on this side.
-Overrides all other margins
+- `subtextMargin`: Horizontal margin for the subtext label.
+Defaults to `frameSubtextMargin`

-Here's an example frame:
+Here's an example frame that automatically detects which participants to include:

 ```hylimo
 sequenceDiagram {